 What does an elementary school counselor do?

-The elementary school years set the foundation for developing the knowledge, attitudes and skills necessary for children to become healthy, competent and confident learners.
-Elementary school counselors have an impact on these years by implementing a school counseling program and collaborating with school staff, parents and the community to create a safe and respectful learning environment.
-By providing education, prevention, early identification and intervention, elementary school counselors help their students achieve academic success, develop an early understanding of career opportunities and develop social/emotional skills in response to issues they face.
+The elementary school years set the foundation for developing the knowledge, attitudes, and skills necessary for children to become healthy, competent, and confident learners.
+Elementary school counselors have an impact on these years by implementing a school counseling program that helps create a safe and respectful learning environment by collaborating with school staff, parents, and the community.
+Elementary school counselors support their students to achieve academic success, develop an early understanding of career opportunities, and develop social/emotional skills by providing education, prevention, early identification, and intervention.

-Parents may contact Mrs. Jeffries if they have concerns regarding their child's:
+Parents may contact Ms. Vergel if they have concerns regarding their child's:

 The objectives of these lessons focus on the following themes:

-Please contact Mrs. Jeffries for more information on groups or if you want to recommend your child for an upcoming group.
+Please contact Ms.Vergel for more information if you have an interest in your child participating in a small group.

 Individual student counseling

 Individual student counseling is a resource that has proven to be highly effective in schools.
-Counselors employ their expertise by identifying student problems as well as resolving these problems using established counseling methods.
+Counselors employ their expertise by identifying student challenges, and ways to cope and/or resolve them using established counseling methods.

 Individual counseling is typically:

 An important part of the counselor and student relationship is trust.
 One of the ways counselors build a trusting relationship with students is through confidentiality.
-I talk to students at the beginning of the year about keeping information confidential.
-I share with students that I will try to keep the information they share with me confidential but there are times when I will need to share with other adults what the student has shared with me.
-I let the students know I will break confidentiality if they are going to hurt themselves or someone else, if someone is hurting them, or if we decide it is important for us to share the information with another adult.
-I do share with students that problem solving is a collaborative effort and there will be times we will want to include their parents or teachers in our work.
+At the beginning of the school year, privacy and confidentiality are discussed with each class.
+I share with students that I keep the information they share with me confidential, however, there are times when I may have to break confidentiality and share with other adults if anyone (the student or someone else) may potentially get hurt, or if we decide it is important for us to share the information with another adult.
+I share with students that problem-solving is a collaborative effort and, at times, we may want to include their parents or teachers in our work.

 Thank you for your partnership, please reach out with any questions or concerns.